jbyuki/instant.nvim/README.md

 * `:InstantStatus` : Display the current connected clients as well as their locations
 * `:InstantFollow [user]`
 * `:InstantStopFollow`
 * `:InstantOpenAll` : Open all files in buffers in the current directory.
-Useful to share the whole directory in session sharing
+Useful to share the whole directory in session sharing.
 * `:InstantSaveAll` : Save all opened buffers automatically.
 This will also create missing subdirectories.

 ### Help